trevinofernando/AI-MachineLearning/README.md

 # AI-MachineLearning
-In this repo I have notebooks made in Google Colab where I worked on some of my Machine Learning school project.
+In this repo I have notebooks made in Google Colab where I worked on some of my Machine Learning school projects.

 # HW 1
 On this Folder you can find: